Campaign Lit time… Tara Volesky for Mayor

 There’s lots of minor things I’d do, such as reducing the number of fonts for starters, and cleaning up that mess in the middle of the second page.
 (What is that?
 Random internet things?)

 But one of the most glaring errors is the fact that there is no disclaimer on this piece.
 In some cases, leaving that off might violate law.
 Never do that.
-I know with no laws or ordinances of South Dakota that dictate font size.
+I know of no laws or ordinances of South Dakota that dictate font size.
 Just that it has to be there.

 So there you go.
 Leave your thoughts in the comments below.